 Reorder Open Funds by dragging-and-dropping.
 The order listed will be reflected on the online giving page and the batch processing tool.

 Admin Only and Hidden funds will not be listed on the online giving page.

 Hide a Fund

 If you need to keep a fund open but hide it from online giving, you can designate it as Open (Admin only).
-It will stay at the bottom of the Open Funds section and will have the hidden icon next to it.

 When donations are no longer accepted for a fund's purpose, it can be closed.
 Once closed, the fund is hidden from online giving, and if donations are specifically designated to the closed fund, contact the donor to see if they wish to re-designate their donation.